 Frontier and weathering

-The Frontier stove is made to be long-lasting and durable.
+The Frontier stove is both long-lasting and durable.
 However, at high temperatures most of our stoves – even those made from stainless steel – show discolouration and light rust when used outside where there is exposure to damp.
 The Frontier Plus will show signs of rusting after use, but this will not affect its performance or durability.
 The cooking surface is particularly susceptible to this where pots and kettles scratch the paint finish.
-The stove can be touched up if necessary.
+You can touch up the stove if necessary.
 This Blog explains more about looking after your stove in the British climate.

 Safety and disclaimer